isomerpages/psd-psw/_pstc-2022/Future of Work.md

 <br>

-<i>Moderator: Ms Lim Sze Ling, Chief Transformation Officer, ServiceSG (Public Service Division)</i>
+Moderator: Ms Lim Sze Ling, Chief Transformation Officer, ServiceSG (Public Service Division)
 <br>

 This webinar will focus on how forward-looking organisations stay nimble and constantly transform themselves, redirect resources and seize opportunities to better serve their customers and achieve growth.